kubernetes-sigs/kustomize/examples/transformerconfigs/crd/README.md

 DEMO_HOME=$(mktemp -d)
 ```

-### Get Default Config
+### Get the native config as a starting point

-Get the default transformer configurations by
+Get the default transformer configurations using this command:

 <!-- @saveConfig @test -->
 ```
 kustomize config save -d $DEMO_HOME/kustomizeconfig
 ```
-The default configurations are save in directory `$DEMO_HOME/kusotmizeconfig` as several files
+The default configurations are saved
+in the directory `$DEMO_HOME/kusotmizeconfig` as several files

 > ```
+> commonannotations.yaml
+> commonlabels.yaml
+> nameprefix.yaml
+> namereference.yaml
+> namespace.yaml
->  commonannotations.yaml  commonlabels.yaml  nameprefix.yaml  namereference.yaml  namespace.yaml  varreference.yaml
+> varreference.yaml
 > ```

-### Add Config for a CRD
+These files contain the field specifications for native resources
+that transformation directives like `namePrefix`, `commonLabels`, etc.
+need to do their work.

-All transformers will be involved for a CRD type.
-The default configurations already include some common fieldSpec for all types:
+These default configurations already include some common
+field specifictions for all types:

 - nameprefix is added to `.metadata.name`
 - namespace is added to `.metadata.namespace`
 - labels is added to `.metadata.labels`
 - annotations is added to `.metadata.annotations`

-Thus those fieldSpec don't need to be added to support a CRD type.
+### Adding a custom resource

-Consider a CRD type `MyKind` with fields
+Consider a CRD of kind `MyKind` with fields
 - `.spec.secretRef.name` reference a Secret
 - `.spec.beeRef.name` reference an instance of CRD `Bee`
 - `.spec.containers.command` as the list of container commands
 - `.spec.selectors` as the label selectors

-Add following file to configure the transformers for the above fields
+Add the following file to configure the transformers for the above fields
 <!-- @addConfig @test -->
 ```
 cat > $DEMO_HOME/kustomizeconfig/mykind.yaml << EOF